-- 1.1.
-To ensure that all reasonable efforts shall be made to identify, remove and prevent barriers to accessibility for all members of the Rainbow District School Board community. - 1.2.
-This procedure applies when working and interacting with individuals with disabilities including parents, guardians and other persons who are invited to attend schools within the Rainbow District School Board. - 1.3.
-The application of this policy does not limit or substitute any requirements under the AODA, the Ontario Human Rights Code, or any other applicable legislation on its obligations to people with disabilities. - Pursuant to the Education Act and regulations, a school building is not a place to 1.4. which the public is customarily admitted.
-Pursuant to the Education Act and Ontario Regulation 474/00 Access To School Premises, Rainbow District School Board requires each school to have a process for visitors. - 1.5.
-Any determination of whether a guide dog, service dog or service animal is an appropriate accommodation while the parent, guardian or member of the public is visiting one of our schools is a decision of the Board.
-A regulated health professional cannot unilaterally prescribe that a guide dog, service dog or service animal be a specific accommodation while the parent, guardian or visiting member of the public is attending a school. - 1.6.
-When a parent, guardian or visitor seeks to attend school or school related events with a guide dog, service dog or service animal, the guide dog, service dog or service animal and the handler must be certified as having been successfully trained by an accredited training facility and must not be self-trained.
+- 1.1 To ensure that all reasonable efforts shall be made to identify, remove and prevent barriers to accessibility for all members of the Rainbow District School Board community. - 1.2 This procedure applies when working and interacting with individuals with disabilities including parents, guardians and other persons who are invited to attend schools within the Rainbow District School Board. - 1.3 The application of this policy does not limit or substitute any requirements under the Accessibility for Ontarians with Disabilities Act (AODA), the Ontario Human Rights Code, or any other applicable legislation on its obligations to people with disabilities. - 1.4 Pursuant to the Education Act and regulations, a school building is not a place to which the public is customarily admitted.
+Pursuant to the Education Act and Ontario Regulation 474/00 Access To School Premises, Rainbow District School Board requires each school/board facility to have a process for visitors. - 1.5 Any determination of whether a guide dog, service dog or service animal is an appropriate accommodation while the parent, guardian or member of the public is visiting one of our schools/board facilities is a decision of the Board.
+A regulated health professional cannot unilaterally prescribe that a guide dog, service dog or service animal be a specific accommodation while the parent, guardian or visiting member of the public is attending a school. - 1.6 When a parent, guardian or visitor seeks to attend a school/school related event/board facility with a guide dog, service dog or service animal, the guide dog, service dog or service animal and the handler must be certified as having been successfully trained by an accredited training facility and must not be self-trained.

-- 1.7.
-Only in exceptional circumstances, subject to the standards of undue hardship pursuant to the Human Rights Code, will the Board consider service animals, other than dogs, as an accommodation for a parent, guardian or visitor and only if other reasonable methods of accommodation in the school setting have been unsuccessful in meeting the demonstrated disability-related needs of the parent, guardian or visitor. - 1.8.
-A service animal can be excluded if it is of a breed that is prohibited by law.
-An example would be the Ontario Dog Owners' Liability Act which places restrictions on pit bull terriers.
+1.7 Only in exceptional circumstances, subject to the standards of undue hardship pursuant to the Human Rights Code, will the Board consider service animals, other than dogs, as an accommodation for a parent, guardian or visitor and only if other reasonable methods of accommodation in the school/board facility setting have been unsuccessful in meeting the demonstrated disability-related needs of the parent, guardian or visitor.

+1.8 A service animal can be excluded if it is of a breed that is prohibited by law.
+An example would be the Dog Owners' Liability Act which places restrictions on pit bull terriers.